 An absentee ballot would only be marked with a pen or a pencil, and it would be folded.

-Uh and was that did that proper procedure follow?
+And was that proper procedure follow?

 No.

-They were scanned and counted in as real ballots, and that that could very well tie to the video.
+They were scanned and counted in as real ballots, and that could very well tie to the video.

 So it's not that hard to check off somebody as being voted on the absentee ballot list and then insert a false ballot for them into the election results.

-It's just unbelievable to me, you know.
+It's just unbelievable to me.

 Now, here's my big question.